mirage335/PatchRap/README.md

 #FutureWork
 *) Header connectors should use larger VIA holes for easier assembly.
 *) Limit switch common terminals should be used as outputs.
-NO should grounded instead, NC can be used to carry logic (3.3V) power (active LOW switch).
+A three-terminal limit switch NO pin can be wired to Ethernet/T568A pin2 (sGND).
+The entire NC line (pin4) can then be wired to 3.3V, with the currently assigned NO line (pin5) wired to common output.
+In summary, pin2 becomes NO/GND, pin4 HIGH, pin5 SIGNAL.

 #Reference
 https://www.inventables.com/technologies/stepper-motor-nema-17